omicscodeathon/prostruct/scripts/prostruc/README.md

-# Prostruc: Protein Structure Prediction Tool
+# Prostruc: Protein Structure Prediction Tool - Python Package

 Prostruc is a command-line tool designed for comprehensive protein structure prediction, leveraging sequence alignment, template-based modeling, deep learning, and validation techniques.
 With a simple input of either an amino acid sequence or a FASTA file, ProStruc generates high-quality protein structures using cutting-edge algorithms.
 ProStruc automates the process of blast searches, template selection, structural modeling, and validation, including RMSD, TM-score, and QMEAN.